awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks_cli_tutorial.md

 Complete the following prerequisites:
 + Set up an AWS account and an *ecsEventsRole* associated with your account\.
 + Install and configure the AWS CLI version 2\.
 For more information, see [Installing the AWS CLI version 2](https://docs.aws.amazon.com/https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)\.
 + A registered task definition\.
-If you haven't yet created and registered a task definition, see [Getting started with the Amazon ECS console using AWS Fargate](getting-started-fargate.md)\.
+If you haven't yet created and registered a task definition, see [Getting started with the Amazon ECS console using Linux containers on AWS Fargate](getting-started-fargate.md)\.
 + An Amazon EC2 Linux instance running on your default ECS cluster\.
-For instructions on how to create these resources, see [Getting started with the Amazon ECS console using AWS Fargate](getting-started-fargate.md)\.
+For instructions on how to create these resources, see [Getting started with the Amazon ECS console using Linux containers on AWS Fargate](getting-started-fargate.md)\.

   Before you verify the scheduling results, make sure that the cluster isn't running a service or task\.
 From the ECS console, delete the cluster tasks and service before trying the example\.